Panasonic G3 vs GF5

 It is notable that the G3 has a hotshoe, while the GF5 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the G3 and the GF5 have been discontinued, but can regularly be found used on eBay.
+Both the G3 and the GF5 have been discontinued, but can regularly be found used on ebay.
 The G3 was replaced by the Panasonic G5, while the GF5 was followed by the Panasonic GF6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G3 and GF5 can be found, respectively, in the Panasonic G3 Manual (free pdf) or the online Panasonic GF5 Manual.

 So what is the bottom line?
 Which of the two cameras – the Panasonic G3 or the Panasonic GF5 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.